John D. Whitney

-During his three-year tenure, a number of improvements were made to the campus, including the completion of Gaston Hall, the construction of the entrances to Healy Hall.
+During his three-year tenure, several improvements were made to Georgetown's campus, including the completion of Gaston Hall and the construction of the entrances to Healy Hall.
 The Georgetown University Hospital and what would become the School of Dentistry were also established.
-After the end of his term, he went to Boston College for several years as treasurer, before doing pastoral work in Philadelphia, Brooklyn, and Baltimore, where he became prefect of St. Ignatius Church.
+After the end of his term, he went to Boston College for several years as treasurer before doing pastoral work in Philadelphia, Brooklyn, and Baltimore, where he became the prefect of St. Ignatius Church.
 He continued to spend time at Boston College, where he died in 1917.

 Early life

 John Dunning Whitney was born on July 19, 1850, in Nantucket, Massachusetts.
 Descending from a prominent family, his father was Thomas G. Whitney and his mother was Esther A. Whitney née Dunning.
-His mother was a devout Congregationalist, and he was raised in that faith.
+Esther was a devout Congregationalist and John was raised in that faith.
 He was sent to several public and private schools, including Nantucket High School, before entering the United States Navy in 1866.
 While serving as a lieutenant aboard the schoolship USS Mercury, he had a religious conversion experience.

 Conversion to Catholicism

-Aboard the Mercury, he would often discuss religion with a shipmate of his, who argued that none of the Protestant churches were the one true church, and that either the Church of Jesus Christ of Latter-day Saints or the Catholic Church was the true church.
-He was also able to compare the different practices of the Protestant and Catholic chaplains aboard the ship.
+Aboard the Mercury, he would often discuss religion with a shipmate, who argued that none of the Protestant churches were the one true church, and that either the Church of Jesus Christ of Latter-day Saints or the Catholic Church was the true church.
+Whitney was also able to compare the different practices of the Protestant and Catholic chaplains aboard the ship.
 His conversations with his shipmate convinced Whitney to consider "the claims of the Catholic church".
 In August 1870, the Mercury was in Newport, Rhode Island, to attend the America's Cup.
 The captain invited a newlywed Catholic couple aboard to return to New York City from the yacht races.
 While sailing through the Long Island Sound, the bride dropped a book overboard, and the executive officer had a dinghy lowered into the water to retrieve it.
 After disembarking in New York, the bride left the book behind, which Whitney discovered to be The Invitation Heeded: Reasons for a Return to Catholic Unity by James Kent Stone, who later became a Passionist priest known as Father Fidelis; the book was written in response to Pope Pius IX's call for all Christians to return to the Mother Church.

 Having read the book repeatedly, he approached one of the ship's chaplains, Dominic Duranquet, a Jesuit, and declared that if its contents were true, then he must become a Catholic.
 After being instructed to pray and study further, he requested to be received into the Catholic Church, with Stone as his godfather.
 On November 2, 1870 (All Souls' Day), Whitney was conditionally baptized by Duranquet in the Church of St. Paul the Apostle in New York City.